nezasa/ember-cli-htmlbars-l10n/README.md

       // list of required locales
       locales   : ["en", "de"],

-      // folder there your store [your json files with translations
+      // folder with your json files as sources for translations
       localesDir: "examples/locales"

     }